knpuniversity/symfony4/knpu/ep5-forms/form-theme-variables.md

 it *does* use this variable.

 Actually, this is a great example of one, not-so-great thing about these templates: they can be crazy complex!

 Anyways, back on `register.html.twig`, let's customize the label attributes!
-Pass `null` as the label text so it uses whatever the normal label is.
+Pass `null` as the label text so it continues to use whatever the normal label is.
 Then pass an array with `label_attr` set to another array, and `class` equals `sr-only`.

 Phew!
 Let's try that.
 Move over refresh and... yes!
 They're gone!
-They now have the `sr-only` class!
-But, hmm... now we have no idea what these fields are!
+They now have an `sr-only` class!
+But, hmm... we now have *no* idea what these fields are!
 No worries: that was handled before via a `placeholder` attribute.
-How can we set this for each field?
+New question: how can we set this for each field?
 Well... it's kind of the same thing: we want a custom attribute on each input.

 The `form_widget()` function is being passed this `widget_attr` variable as its array of variables.
 So, we *could* add an `attr` key to it!
 Except... we don't know what the label should be!
 You *might* think that we could use the `label` variable.
 This *does* exist, but, unless you set the label explicitly, at this point, it's `null`.
-The `form_label` block holds the logic that turns the field name into a humanized label, if it wasn't set some other way.
+The `form_label` block holds the logic that turns the field name into a humanized label, if it wasn't set explicitly.

 No problem: there's another simple solution.
 Refactor the `form_widget()` call into three, separate `form_row()` calls.
 Let me close a few files and - that's right!